lightapi/light-portal-doc/src/design/authentication-authorization.md

 # Authentication & Authorization

-Light-Portal is an single page application and it uses both OAuth 2.0 Authorization Code and Client Credentials flows.
+Light-Portal is a single-page application (SPA) that utilizes both the OAuth 2.0 Authorization Code and Client Credentials flows.

-The below pattern depicts the end-to-end flow recommended by the Light Platform when SPA calls downstream APIs.
+The following pattern illustrates the end-to-end process recommended by the Light Platform for an SPA interacting with downstream APIs.

 ### Sequence Diagram